silverstripe/developer-docs/en/02_Developer_Guides/14_Files/05_File_Manipulation.md

 ---
-title: File manipulation
+title: File manipulation and conversion
-summary: Learn how to manipulate file records in code
+summary: Learn how to manipulate and convert file records in code
 icon: file-medical-alt
 ---

-# File manipulation
+# File manipulation and conversion

 Asset storage is provided out of the box via a [Flysystem](https://flysystem.thephpleague.com/docs/) backend store.
 This abstraction allows for files to be stored in any number of different ways, such as storing them in the cloud, so you cannot rely on having a local file path in order to get and manipulate the contents of any given asset.